skupperproject/skupper-example-podman/README.md

 ## Step 3: Set up your Podman network

 Open a new terminal window and set the `SKUPPER_PLATFORM` environment variable to `podman`.
-This sets the Skupper command platform to `podman` for this terminal session.
+This sets the Skupper platform to Podman for this terminal session.

 Use `podman network create` to create the Podman network that Skupper will use.